jvcanote/acf-field-post-type-relation/README.md

 # Advanced Custom Fields: Post Type Relation
-Relative Post Type field for Advanced Custom Fields plug-in for WordPress
+Relative Post Type add-on for Advanced Custom Fields plug-in for WordPress

 This add-on plug-in extends the ACF relationship model to include post types.
 Using this field adds a Post Type meta box to the post editor for the targeted post group.
 Selected post types can be considered children of the current post.